 What is a Pilot?

-A pilot is someone who is in the aviation industry, and who is able to operate aircraft in order to transport passengers or goods from one location to another.
-They are employed by commercial airlines, corporations, or governments.
-In some cases, pilots are self-employed or work for an individual to provide private transport in small aircraft or private jets.
-Aviation is a diverse career field with many opportunities in both the public and private sectors and even opportunities to work in an educational setting.
+A pilot works in the aviation field, and is trained to operate aircraft in order to safely transport passengers or goods from one location to another.
+Aviation is a diverse field, with many opportunities in both the public and private sector, as well as in educational settings.

 What does a Pilot do?

-The most well-known pilots are those who work for an airline company, flying passengers who are commuting or vacationing.
-Their primary responsibility is to operate the aircraft, but their day consists of many hours performing other tasks.
 Pilots check the weather and confirm flight plans before departing.
 They also perform pre-flight inspections and check flight logs prior to departure.
-During the flight, pilots are responsible for the safety of all crew and passengers on board.
+During the flight, they are responsible for the safety of all crew and passengers on board.
 They may often need to make split-second decisions and are in constant contact with the Federal Aviation Administration (FAA) to keep abreast of changes to the flight plan or safety issues.
-Commercial cargo pilots work in much the same capacity, with the only major change being that they transport cargo instead of people.

 Careers are also available in the military, where pilots transport military personnel, soldiers, equipment, or goods for the government.
 Military pilots fly jets, bombers, and helicopters in combat, rescue, or reconnaissance missions.
 Some military officers are employed as test pilots, evaluating new and experimental aircraft prototypes.